marwahaha/GitHub_Overview/README.md

 * [x] set up spacing with bootstrap
 * [x] add images
 * [x] set up height spacing with script
+* * [x] kame 'folders' minheight equal to screen size.
 * [x] add 'tab' at the top of each folder
 * * abondoned 'sticky' keyword as it dit nog provide the desired functionality
 * [x] make tab stick to folder once folder is scrolled into view
-* *make alignment for sticking smooth
+* * [ ] make alignment for sticking smooth
 * [ ] add descriptions
 * [ ] add explanation of [s], [f] and [b]

 #### Long term options:
 * [ ] write script to dynamically generate background colours
-* [ ] look into options of connecting with GitHub API
+* [x] look into options of connecting with GitHub API
+* * this looks like a long-term goal

 #### Personal objectives:

-* [ ] get comfortable gith the keyword 'sticky' - this goal has been put on hold for now
+* [x] get comfortable gith the keyword 'sticky' - this goal has been put on hold for now